ADA502-FireGuard/dynamic-frcm/README.md

 <img src="https://github.com/ADA502-FireGuard/dynamic-frcm/assets/94006886/0b4b1d72-09c7-4ce4-b5f5-bfe0677a09e3" width="650">

-Continue to the "User guide" below for pointers on how to use the program to perform fire risk calculations.
+Continue to the "User guide" below for pointers on how you can use the program to perform fire risk calculations.

 ## <span style="color:tomato"> User guide </span>